bSSG-project/bSSG/docs/content/quickstart.md

 This guide will teach you the basics of bSSG.
 If you have not yet installed it, read the installation guide [here](https://bevan0.github.io/bSSG/install).
 This page is still a WIP, as-is bSSG itself.

 ## Get started
 Running the command `bssg-generate` will generate your site.
 Of course, you haven't written your site yet so it will do nearly nothing.
 But, this command will create some folders for you: `content`, `templates`, and `generated-site`.
-Place HTML templates in `templates` and Markdown content in `content`.
+Place HTML templates in `templates` and content (both Markdown and HTML) in `content`.
 When you next run `bssg-generate`, the site will be generated using what you've put in those folders.

 ## Your first template
 Create a file called `template.html` in the `templates` folder; this will act as the default template for all pages on your site.
 This is standard HTML, with a few additions: